 WESTBURY ESTATEOver 100 council and housing association estates across London are under threat of demolition.
 Our research shows where they are.

-82 homes have been earmarked for demolition on Lambeth’s Westbury estate, with planning approved for 270 new homes of which just 48 social rent.
+In July 2019, the Mayor approved the demolition of 82 homes on Lambeth’s Westbury estate, to provide 270 new homes of which just 38% affordable and only 48 social rent.

 All low-rise maisonette blocks on the Westbury estate have been earmarked for demolition as part of Lambeth’s ongoing estate renewal programme.